oroinc/documentation/backend/entities/migration.rst

         namespace Acme\Bundle\DemoBundle\Migration\Extension;

         /**
-         * MyExtensionAwareInterface should be implemented by migrations that depends on a MyExtension.
+         * MyExtensionAwareInterface should be implemented by migrations that depend on a MyExtension.
          */
         interface MyExtensionAwareInterface
         {